glycerine/fisherexact/README.md

 ~~~
 // fisherexact.TwoSided22() computes Fisher's Exact test
 // for independence in a 2x2 contingency table, and
-// returns the p-value for the two-sided null hypothesis.
+// returns the p-value for the two-sided null hypothesis
+// that the odds-ratio is 1.
 //
 // n11  n12  | n1_
 // n21  n22  | n2_